mhdmoh/redacted/README.md

 ```

 ### Hide
-If you want to hide some widget insted of redacting it then you can do the following:
+If you want to hide some widget instead of redacting it then you can do the following:
 ```dart
 SomeWidget()
   .hide